gshipley/enterprise_training/AdminTraining.md

 	# mv activemq.xml activemq.orig
 	# wget https://mirror.openshift.com/pub/enterprise-server/scripts/1.0/activemq.xml

-The above command will backup the default configuration file that ships with ActiveMQ and replace it with one configured for use with OpenShift Enteprise.
+The above command will backup the default configuration file that ships with ActiveMQ and replace it with one configured for use with OpenShift Enterprise.
 Now that we have the configuration template, we need to make a few minor changes to the configuration.

 The first change we need to make is to replace the hostname provided (activemq.example.com) to the FQDN of your broker host.
 For example, the following line:

+**The activemq.xml file is available on the lab support website**

 	<broker xmlns="http://activemq.apache.org/schema/core" brokerName="activemq.example.com" dataDirectory="${activemq.data}">